Start reading more in 2021 with Amazon's best books of 2020

 Beauregard “Bug” Montage is an African American man living in the rural South trying to take care of his family and make an honest living as a mechanic.
 But his past as a legendary getaway driver and career criminal comes back to haunt him when an old colleague offers him the chance to take part in one last jewelry heist that would set him and his family up for life.
 “Blacktop Wasteland” is equally as thrilling as it is heartbreaking, and sure to be a book you won’t want to put down.

-’Group: How One Therapist and a Circle of Strangers Saved My Life’ by Christie Tate (starting at $13.99; amazon.com)
+’Group: How One Therapist and a Circle of Strangers Saved My Life’ by Christie Tate (starting at $13.99, originally $27; amazon.com)

 Christie Tate’s debut memoir will leave you laughing and crying — possibly at the same time.
 Despite her academic and personal achievements, Tate finds herself fantasizing about her own death and enrolls in a psychotherapy group with Dr. Rosen.
 Her foray into group therapy starts off strange and terrifying, but through Dr. Rosen’s directives, Tate finds herself discovering what trust, human connection and intimacy truly mean and ultimately how they can save her.